timdaman/check_docker/README.md

 This check can communicate with a local docker daemon socket file (default) or with local or remote docker daemons using secure and non-secure tcp connections.

 This plugin requires python 3.
 It is tested on 3.3 and greater but may work on older versions of 3.

+Note: When using this with older versions of docker (I have seen 1.4 and 1.5) --status only supports 'running', 'restarting', and 'paused'.